Doctoral Training and HDR

 Balard Chemical Sciences (SCB) – ED 459

-The SCB Doctoral School is dedicated to training top-level researchers in all fields of chemistry: biochemistry, medicinal chemistry, materials chemistry, modeling, membranes, environmental and marine chemistry, the nuclear fuel cycle, and more.
+The SCB Doctoral School aims to train high-level researchers in all fields of chemistry: biochemistry, medicinal chemistry, materials chemistry, modeling, membranes, environmental and marine chemistry, the nuclear fuel cycle, and more.
 The doctoral program prepares students for careers in all areas of chemistry, in both the private and public sectors.

 Management Team